Zawisza Association of Catholic Scouting

 The Stowarzyszenie Harcerstwa Katolickiego "Zawisza" Federacja Skautingu Europejskiego ("Zawisza" Association of Catholic Scouting) of the International Union of Guides and Scouts of Europe is a Polish Scouting organization, based on the Scouting of French Jesuit Jacques Sevin, and the activities of prewar Scoutmaster Stanisław Sedlaczek.

+Background

 Since 1995 "Zawisza" is a member of the International Union of Guides and Scouts of Europe.
-The organization has 3311 members as of 2014.
+The organization has 7529 members as of 2024.